 Elsewhere, the conversation revolves more around questions of profit and corruption.

-Meanwhile, In These Times reported yesterday that a PAC associated by a local chamber of commerce and flush with cash has fueled a take-over by for-profit charter cheerleaders of the local school board in Dallas, and now is pushing to give those leaders a free hand:
+reported yesterday that a PAC associated by a local chamber of commerce and flush with cash has fueled a take-over by for-profit charter cheerleaders of the local school board in Dallas, and now is pushing to give those leaders a free hand:

 For-profit charters have been expanding in Dallas over the past 15 years, especially in the wake of the closure of 11 public schools in early 2012.
 And the Chamber boasts a number of charter-school operators among its members, including longtime affiliates Uplift Education and Texans